 The first 32 teams to gain entry into the tournament do so automatically by winning their conferences.
 The remaining 36 slots are filled by “at-large” teams.
 A 10-member selection committee consisting of athletic directors and conference commissioners undergoes an arduous and multi-layered process to determine the 36 at-large teams and subsequently finalize seeding and brackets.

-The NET utilizes the following metrics:
+The NET takes into account the following metrics:

 - Game results